2018 FIFA World Cup final: Europe

 In France, the final was televised on TF1 and BeIN Sports and drew an average of 26.1 million viewers, making it the most watched event ever in French television history.
 In Croatia, the match drew around 1.538 million viewers – more than 38% of the population – on national broadcaster HRT 2 for an 89.3% market share.
 In the United Kingdom, the final had an average viewership of 10.5 million and a peak viewership of 13.8 million, split between free-to-air broadcasters BBC One and ITV, almost half that of the viewership of England–Croatia semi-final.
-In Germany, the match drew a viewership of 21.3 million, which was around 76% of the market share, on state-owned ZDF.
+In Germany, the match drew a viewership of 21.3 million, which was around 76% of the market share, on public-service broadcaster ZDF.
 In Spain, the match had a 57.3% share, with 8.2 million viewers on Mediaset España Comunicación's Telecinco.
 In Italy, it drew 11.7 million viewers on Canale 5.
 In the Netherlands, the match had a viewership of 3.1 million on NPO1.
 In the host nation of Russia, the final was the third-most watched match of the 2018 World Cup and accounted for around 50% of the nation's population.

 In total, the final drew more than 160 million viewers in 20 European territories, including Russia, the United Kingdom and Germany.